 Happy June, beautiful people!
 I do hope you’re first week of June really kicked off the Summer season with a bang!

-I feel like with monthly goals, there’s more focus.
-They’re easier to commit to and each month offers a fresh new start (especially if the previous month didn’t go quite as planned . . . ).
-But just because a new month is up, doesn’t mean I forget about my goals from the months before!
+I feel like with one main goal, there’s more focus.
+They’re easier to commit to and each month offers a fresh new start (especially if the previous month didn’t go quite like I planned . . . ).
+But just because a new month is starting, doesn’t mean I forget about my goals from the months before.